Peoplesized/peoplesizedcom/_posts/2014-12-17-writers-block.md

 who: jonathan
 ---

 Poll-based tool for blog authors to engage with their users, and find out the most popular topics to write about.
-Allows for voting and suggestion of topics.
-For readers, no accounts or login are required.
+Allowed for voting and suggestion of topics.
+For readers, no accounts or login were required.